Translate German video to Spanish | Fast online tool

 Can HeyGen translate German videos that don’t have subtitles?

 Yes.
 The tool creates a transcript directly from German audio before producing the Spanish translation.
-This helps generate clean subtitles or fluent Spanish narration even for older recordings, webinars, and social content that originally didn’t have caption files.
+This helps generate clean subtitles or fluent Spanish narration even for older recordings, webinars, and social content that originally did not have caption files.

 Does HeyGen support Spanish lip-sync dubbing for German videos?

 Yes.
 The platform aligns Spanish narration with the speaker’s mouth movements for a natural result.
-This makes the translated version more lifelike, especially for tutorials, avatar videos, interviews, marketing explainers, or training modules where realism is important.
+This makes the translated version more lifelike, especially for tutorials, avatar videos, interviews, marketing explainers, or training modules where realism matters.

 Can I choose different Spanish varieties?

 Yes.
 You can choose from multiple dialect options, including Spain Spanish and Latin American Spanish.
-Choosing the right style helps your translated video feel natural to specific audiences across Mexico, Colombia, Argentina, Spain, and wider Hispanic regions.
+Selecting the right style helps your translated video feel natural to specific audiences across Mexico, Colombia, Argentina, Spain, and broader Spanish-speaking regions.

 Are Spanish subtitles supported for German videos?

 Yes.
-You can export SRT or VTT files or embed hard-coded Spanish subtitles directly into your video.
-This improves accessibility, boosts retention, and helps multilingual audiences follow your message across platforms like YouTube, LMS systems, and social feeds.
+You can export SRT or VTT files, or embed hard-coded Spanish subtitles directly into your video.
+This improves accessibility, enhances retention, and helps multilingual audiences follow your message across platforms like YouTube, LMS systems, and social feeds.

 How accurate is HeyGen’s German to Spanish translation?